mmehdi2711/Learning/Java/2025/August/19/Answers.md

 3. The mv command is used to move files and directories from one location to another or to rename them.
 4. The cp command is used in Unix-like operating systems to copy files and directories.
 5. To go back a directory in the terminal, you can use the following command.
+    - `cd ..`

--cd ..: This command takes you up one directory level.
+        - This command takes you up one directory level.
     If you want to go back multiple directories, you can string the command together like this:
+    - `cd ../../`

--cd ../../: This will take you up two directories.
+        - This will take you up two directories.
-Additionally, if you want to return to the previous directory you were in, you can use:
+    -  `cd -`

--cd -: This command switches you back to the last directory you were in.
+        - This command switches you back to the last directory you were in.